jewettaij/ndautocrr/README.md

-as a function of j, to the standard output, where ⟨⟩ denotes the [average](https://en.wikipedia.org/wiki/Average#Arithmetic_mean), and ⋅ denotes multiplication *(either scalar multiplcation or the dot product)*.
+as a function of j, to the standard output, where ⟨⟩ denotes the [average](https://en.wikipedia.org/wiki/Average#Arithmetic_mean), and ⋅ denotes multiplication *(either scalar multiplication or the dot product)*.